- Phone: (651) 429-9026

 - Mailing Address: 1851 Birch St., White Bear Lake, MN, 55110

-Throughout the year, we offer students in grades 6-12 opportunities to participate in various service projects with local service organizations, e.g., Feed My Starving Children, Simpson Shelter, Solid Ground, and local food shelves.
-These events will be posted in the Events list on the right side of this page.
+Throughout the year, we offer students in grades 6-12 opportunities to participate in various events and service projects with local service organizations, e.g., Feed My Starving Children, Simpson Shelter, Solid Ground, and local food shelves.
+These events will also be posted here as well as in the Events list on the right side of this page.

-To learn more about youth opportunities or sign up for weekly e-mail updates, contact the church office.
+To learn more about youth opportunities or sign up for e-mail updates, contact the church office.